 Chris Storm loves nothing more than to spend the entire day cooking a special dinner for her family and her twenty-eight nieces and nephews.
 She believes, at the very end of our lives, when we take a good look back, we will realize that all that really mattered were our relationships.
 They're the meaning and the joy of life.

 Chris has moved around a lot.
 Sometimes of her own choosing.
 Some due to professional relocation.
-She’s lived in seven different cities and traveled to twenty-four countries.
-She also believes, when there’s nothing new under the sun, and you long for something more, be the change you’re looking for.
+She’s lived in eight different cities and traveled to twenty-six countries.
+She also believes, when there’s nothing new under the sun, and you long for something more, be the change that you're looking for.
 And that is the reason for the BOOKSTORM Podcast—a deeper dive into best-selling fiction.
-A closer look at books that matter, books that make a difference in every single readers’ life, long after the last page is turned.
+A closer look at books that matter, books that make a difference in every single reader's life, long after the last page is turned.

 So, why does Chris feel she’s qualified to talk to you about books?
 Because she loves them.
-She’s been writing short stories and poetry since she was a little girl.
-When she retired as President and Founder of Intellsource, Inc, a medical consulting company, she began writing full-time, and somehow convinced three amazing literary agents to represent her.
-She now has ten completed novels in the Romantic Suspense and Contemporary Romance genres and one non-fiction book, all awaiting a publisher.
+She’s been devouring books and writing stories and poetry since she was a little girl.
+When she retired as President and Founder of Intellsource, Inc, her medical consulting company, she began writing full-time.
+She now has eleven completed novels in the Romantic Suspense and Contemporary Romance genres and one beloved Historical.

 Christen’s roots go right back to her hometown of Niagara Falls, New York.
 She’s been grounded by her boisterous Italian family, moved by the people of an environmentally devastated city, drawn outdoors by its natural beauty, and inspired to act locally by using the law as the means to effect change.